hashicorp/terraform-provider-google/website/docs/r/compute_router_peer.html.markdown

   (Required)
   Name of the interface the BGP peer is associated with.

-* `peer_ip_address` -
-  (Required)
-  IP address of the BGP interface outside Google Cloud Platform.
-  Only IPv4 is supported.

 * `peer_asn` -
   (Required)
   Peer BGP Autonomous System Number (ASN).